 When our plane landed at the float-plane base at La Ronge, Mrs Spooner, the local nurse, was waiting and diagnosed acute appendicitis.
 The scheduled Anson which I was taking was due in from Uranium City so we loaded the patient in a van and, very carefully, drove out to the airport.
 The patient and I were the only passengers in the Anson and en route south, I checked on him periodically.
 With no one to talk to, I started to doze.
 The change of pitch in the engines woke me.
 I glanced over at the sick man and jumped up.
 He was turning blue and his breathing was difficult.

 'Lack of oxygen,' exclaimed the pilot, Stu Miller.
 We descended quickly and hedge-hopped the rest of the way to Prince Albert where an ambulance was waiting.
 But being a hardy northerner, he survived the operation and in time, returned to Wollaston Lake.
-I never saw him again nor do I know his name but somewhere in northern Saskatchewan there is a fisherman who owes his life to the skill and bravery of Rene Baudais.
+I never saw him again nor do I know his name but somewhere in northern Saskatchewan, there is a fisherman who owes his life to the skill and bravery of Rene Baudais.

 The work of a district manager was arduous and constant.
 As I flew over the broad expanses of the northern lakes or along the Churchill River, I envied the district managers of old who visited each post once a year, either by canoe in the summer or by dogsled, wrapped warmly and seated in a cariole, in the winter.
 They had two or three day's travel between each post with time to relax.
 By airplane, an hour or two at most was all that I had between leaving the problems of one post and encountering new ones at the next.

 You have to be hardy to live in the North, but there are compensations.
-I still have fond memories of evenings spent fishing with Bill Garbutt at Brochet for the red-fleshed trout at the mouth of the Cochrane River; casting off the rocks at Nut Point at Lac La Ronge for trout in the spring with Bill McKinnie; and deep trolling for lake trout at Hunter's Bay in the summer.
+I still have fond memories of evenings spent fishing with Bill Garbutt at Brochet for the red-fleshed trout at the mouth of the Cochrane River; casting off the rocks at Nut Point at Lac La Ronge for trout in the spring with Bill McKinnie, and deep trolling for lake trout at Hunter's Bay in the summer.
 Pickerel fishing at the mouth of the Dillon River was always excellent.

 I had promised myself that one day I would bring a shotgun for hunting in the fall.
 Bill McKinnie had a tent pitched on a fly-through between Potato Lakes about eight miles south of La Ronge.
 By arrangement, Rene Baudais would drop me in there on a Saturday evening and pick me up the following morning.
 Bill had a canoe ready and a spare shotgun for me so that I could enjoy the evening flight of the birds and the morning return flight at the crack of dawn.
 Boy, could he handle a shotgun!
 Paddling at the stern of the canoe, he'd drop his paddle, take up his gun and hit a rising mallard before I had time to get my gun lined up.

-I made several enjoyable boat trips from Ile-a-la-Crosse to Beauval in the fall of the year, jump-shooting mallards as they rose from the reeds in the bays of the river.
-Bob Middleton and I spent many evenings duck shooting in the bays of Big Buffalo Lake.
+I made several enjoyable boat trips from Ile-a-la-Crosse to Beauval in the fall of the year, jump-shooting mallards

 In the wintertime, there were our music sessions.
-Rene Baudais was a skillful banjo player and, after a while, took his instrument with him as a matter of course.
+Rene Baudais was a skilful banjo player and, after a while, took his instrument with him as a matter of course.
 At Pelican Narrows, Andy McKinley played the fiddle; his wife Nora played the balalaika; and Father Chouinard, the local Roman Catholic priest, occasionally joined us with his clarinet.
 And there was Bill McKinnie -- a born musician, in addition to his skills as a hunter and fisherman.
 He could play anything from a piano to a zither.
-His local girl assistant played a mean accordion and Pete Pederson, the sub-Indian agent, joined in on the melodeon, so there were many musical evenings in La Ronge.
+His local girl assistant played a mean accordion and Pete Pederson, the sub-Indian agent, joined in on the melodeon, so there were many musical evenings in La Ronge

 Bob Middleton at Buffalo Narrows was an expert violinist and we were often joined by Bill McLean, the telegraph operator, on his fiddle and by the local teacher with her accordion.
 Bob was very proud of his instrument.
 I took it out to Winnipeg to be checked over and have a new bridge, sounding post and strings installed.

 Some weeks later, I brought it back.
 As he checked it over, he asked what the appraiser had said.
 'It's a good violin, Bob, and worth a fair amount of money,' I told him, giving him the evaluation slip.
 'But it's the bow that is valuable, not the violin.'
-With surprise and delight, he read the appraiser's report which stated that his bow was made by one of the famous Hill family of London, England, and was a collectors item.
+With surprise and delight, he read the appraiser's report which stated that his bow was made by one of the famous Hill family of London, England, and was a collector's item.

 We had a regular weekly bridge club at Ile-a-la-Crosse which included several Fathers from the Roman Catholic Mission.
 The priests were good bridge players and I enjoyed many bouts at the card table with them.
 The same situation prevailed at Portage La Loche and several times I was invited over to the Mission to make up a fourth.